4ian/GDevelop/Extensions/PlatformBehavior/README.md

 ### Vertical search

-The aim of the vertical search is to find the higher platform where the character can land.
+The aim of the vertical search is to find the highest platform where the character can land.
 There are 2 constraints:

 - `allowedMinDeltaY` how much the character can go upward